-Evaluate if each sentence is True or False (if any part is false the whole sentence is false - when this happen just the false part is underlined in the answers below).
+Evaluate if each sentence is True or False (if any part is false the whole sentence is false).
 YOU DO NOT NEED TO COMMENT WHY JUST Indicate if each small letter is true or false (0.2 points each).
-Answer only 28 of the 32 items of parts I to IV below (0.2 points each)
+Answer only 28 of the 32 items from parts I to IV below (0.2 points each):